Dr. Tamara Zach MD

 By Dr. Tamara Zach MD — May 10, 2026

-• Seizures or staring spells accompany attention problems.
-Absence seizures are frequently mistaken for ADHD inattention.
-A child who appears to zone out briefly, repeatedly, and then resumes activity as if nothing happened may actually be having absence seizures rather than — or in addition to — ADHD.
-An EEG can distinguish between them.
+• Seizures or staring spells come with attention problems.
+Absence seizures get mistaken for ADHD inattention all the time.
+A child who briefly zones out, again and again, then picks up where they left off may be having absence seizures rather than (or alongside) ADHD.
+An EEG can tell them apart.

-For Gilbert and East Valley Families
+for Gilbert and East Valley families

 Schedule with Dr. Tamara Zach MD